W

 “It’s good but not the way he did it.
 Even though he did something good, he did it too drastically,” he said.

-Some slaves were also not happy to be released as they were no longer clothed, fed and sheltered.
+Some slaves were also not happy to be released as they were no longer clothed, fed and sheltered, he added.

 Soon Sultan Abdullah, Laksamana Muhammad Amin – who Fazil said is my great-great-great grandfather – Lela Pandak Lam, Orang Kaya Menteri Paduka Tuan Ngah Ibrahim bin Jaafar, Syahbandar Uda Maamor, Dato Panglima Kinta Ngah Jabor and other local chiefs held a meeting to plot his death.

 Subsequent to Birch’s assassination in 1875 by Lela Pandak Lam and others, Sultan Ismail gave protection to them.
-They and other conspirators fled to Kampung Kepayang, seeking temporary protection from Lela Pandak Lam’s half-brother Ngah Jabor, before heading to Siam.
+He, Lela Pandak Lam and a few other conspirators then fled to Kampung Kepayang, where villagers hid them, before heading to Siam.
 The British and its allies followed and soon captured them.

 Tuah Research Institute Director Assoc Prof (retired) Dr Mohd Samsudin while meeting with Bernama recently.
 He said one of the challenges in doing historical research, including tracing lineage, is that Malay culture practiced oral history, handing family and community history through tales and conversation with the younger generation.
 They seldom wrote anything down prior to British occupation. --fotoBERNAMA (2024) COPYRIGHT RESERVED

 Lela Pandak Lam and his assistant Sepuntum, along with others, were tried and convicted of murder, and hanged in 1877.
-Dato Panglima Kinta Ngah Jabor was stripped of the Panglima Kinta title and exiled to Johor, although he snuck back to Ipoh a decade later under an assumed name, according to research.
-The Kepayang side also lost its claim to the title, which they alternated with their cousins in nearby Paloh.
+The Dato Panglima Kinta was stripped of his title and exiled to Johor, although he snuck back to Ipoh a decade later under an assumed name, according to some theories.
+The Kepayang side also lost its claim to the title, which they had alternated with their cousins in nearby Paloh.

 As for Sultan Abdullah, Laksamana Muhammad Amin, Ngah Ibrahim and Uda Maamor were exiled to Seychelles.
 The Laksamana brought his first wife, Toh Puan Fatimah, with him.
 Their two daughters, Ngah Teresah and Puteh Manjera, had already married and were living in Kampung Kepayang by that time.
-His other wives and children did not accompany him either.
+He also had other wives and children, who did not accompany him to Seychelles either.
+Many of their descendants today claim kinship as well.

 If there is not much info about the Laksamana’s deeds so far, it is because there isn’t much.